 Welcome to my Domestic Violence Support Page.
-Please bear with me as it will take time to grow in knowledge and support.
-I have set up this page as a way for men and woman who are victims of Domestic Abuse to share their stories to help them build a better understanding of their situation and to help them realize they are not alone…
+I have set up this page as a way for men and woman, who are victims of Domestic Abuse can come to share their stories or read other victims stories to help them build a better understanding of their situation and to help them realize they are not alone…

-This page is also to assist with providing information for the loved ones of victims in Domestic Violence situations.
-This will help you to better understand and give you information on how to give your loved one a helping hand in their time of need!
+This page is also to assist with providing information for the loved ones, of victims in Domestic Violence situations.
+This will help you to better understand and give you information on how to give your loved ones a helping hand in their time of need!

-Being a woman that has suffered through Domestic Violence, I am aware of the effects it can have on you personally, emotionally and physically.
+I am aware of what being a victim of mental and physical abuse can have on you personally, emotionally and physically.
 I have put this page together because I do not believe there is enough information out regarding this subject.
+Nor do I feel the support provided is at the standard it should be.

 The thing I find sad about Domestic abuse, is even though it is a reality in life.
 Many people do not understand it.
 They may not understand why the victim stays around or continues to accept their situation.
 The truth is many people find it easy to judge the victim of Domestic Violence before judging the actual abuser!